 Asia Pacific Registers Maximum Revenue Share for the Electric Vehicle Charging Infrastructure Market

 Asia Pacific has taken the lead in the global market for electric vehicle charging infrastructure.
 Japan, China, and South Korea are the prominent APAC countries responsible for the growth of the global EV charging infrastructure market.
 According to the IEA report, new electric car registrations were lower than the overall car market in the first half of 2020.
 This trend reversed in the second half as China limited the spread of the pandemic.
 As a result, the company's sales share increased to 5.7%, up from 4.8% in 2019.
 BEVs accounted for roughly 80% of new electric vehicle registrations.
 Aside from that, in response to economic concerns about the pandemic, several cities relaxed car license policies, allowing more internal combustion engine vehicles to be registered in order to support local car industries.

-Based on product charger type, fast charger segment is the leading segment in the overall market.
+Based on charger type, fast charger segment is expected to hold the maximum share electric vehicle charging infrastructure market.